-Odebrecht's bribery tentacles worldwide
+Politicians suspected in bribery scandal

 - Who's who and what's what in corruption probe

-Further north, Colombia has already charged a former vice-minister for transport and a former senator.
-The man who ran the election campaign of the current president, Juan Manuel Santos, has alleged it was financed with irregular Odebrecht payments.
+Colombia charged a former vice-minister for transport and a former senator.
+The man who ran the election campaign of the former president, Juan Manuel Santos, has alleged it was financed with irregular Odebrecht payments.
 Mr Santos, who is a Nobel Peace Prize winner, said he did not authorise any payments or know about them.

 Next door in Venezuela, former chief prosecutor Luisa Ortega has fled the country after being sacked.
 She alleges that President Nicolás Maduro is implicated and that a top court is blocking an investigation.
 Odebrecht has denied her other allegation - that they paid $100m (£76.5m) to the socialist party's vice-president, Diosdado Cabello.
 Venezuela has taken unfinished projects away from Odebrecht and blocked the company's bank accounts.

-In Peru, two ex-presidents are under investigation.
-Ollanta Humala and his wife Nadine Heredia have been put in pre-trial detention for 18 months while charges are prepared against them for allegedly receiving payments to fund his presidential campaigns in 2006 and 2011.
+In Peru, four ex-presidents have been placed under investigation.
+Ollanta Humala and his wife Nadine Herediaare are facing potentially lengthy prison sentences for allegedly receiving payments to fund his presidential campaigns in 2006 and 2011.

+Alan García, who served as president from 1985 to 1990 and again from 2006 to 2011, killed himself with a bullet to the head on April 17 as police came to arrest him over claims he took bribes from Odebrecht.

 Former President Alejandro Toledo, accused of taking $20m in bribes, is thought to be living in the US and the Peruvian government has put up a $30,000 reward for information leading to his arrest.